camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

     <td>String</td>
     <td>
       <p>
-        Sets the password of the jdbc connection.
+        Sets the password of the JDBC connection.
       </p>
       <p>
-        This is usually used if the process engine is NOT configured using a <code><datasource></code> (see above) but using the built-in mybatis connection pool.
+        This is usually used if the process engine is NOT configured using a <code><datasource></code> (see above) but using the built-in mybatis connection pool instead.
       </p>
     </td>
   </tr>